AnownAngel/BLANK_Agency/README.md

 #2 hp-app written in typescript with angular - used IDE: visual code;

 #3 Car.ts obvious written in typescript - used IDE: visual code;

-</br></br></br>

-Had to renew this repository - some bugs appeared.
-Its history of commits is lost but it will be updated anyway - so a clean documentation can still be witnessed.